 Identity theft and personal loan scams are increasing as more of our lives go online.
-There’s big money in the billion-dollar personal loan business and even bigger money in stealing people’s banking information.
+There's big money in the billion-dollar personal loan business and even more in stealing people's banking information.

-Apart from completely unplugging your world and living the hermit life in the back woods, the best way to avoid being a victim is to know some of the most common warning signs of personal loan scams.
+Apart from completely unplugging your world and living the hermit life in the back woods, knowing some of the most common warning signs of personal loan scams is the best way to avoid being a victim.

-Scammers are quick to change up their tactics but seven warning signs always seem to come out and give the fraud away.
+Scammers quickly change their tactics, but these seven warning signs always seem to come out and give the fraud away.

 Use these seven personal loan scam warning signs to protect yourself and check if a loan company is legitimate.